AhmadRaza631/apna-college-demo/README.md

-# apna-college-demo
+# apnacollege-demo
-this is my first Git Repository
+this is my first Git Repository author - Ahmad Raza